-6.5.1 The GWCS shall include an island track circuit that extends a minimum of 50 feet beyond both edges of the road (or sidewalk, if present) for the detection of a train within the grade crossing limits.
-In urban areas, an external DC track circuit with insulated joints shall be provided for the island whereas in suburb areas, it is permissible to use the internal island of CWTD without insulated joints.
+- 6.5.1 The GCWS shall include an island track circuit that extends a minimum of 50 feet beyond both edges of the road (or sidewalk, if present) to detect a train within the grade crossing limits.
+In urban areas, an external DC track circuit with insulated joints shall be provided for the island, whereas in suburban areas, it is permissible to use the internal island of CWTD without insulated joints. - 6.5.2 The GCWS shall be designed with a configurable LOS timer with an adjustment range of 0 to 5 seconds for both the external DC island or the internal island.
+The preferred setting is 2 seconds, unless otherwise directed by Metrolinx.